 The match offers another interesting contradistinction.
 It is the shorter man, Archibald, who inflicts his damage from long-range, at the far end of his épée.
 The converse is the big man in the fight, who’d you think would have similar and greater benefit, doesn’t.
 Rob’s skill, though, lies with his close-in work with the blade.
 This was shown by what occurred earlier.
 Note how he dispatched first Tom Sibbald (at the start of the film) and later Guthrie (in the tavern) with deft close-quarter work.
 Rob even gained quick advantage over Archibald with a hidden knife to make his escape from Montrose’s clutches when he tried to make amends.
 Both will be determiners in the affair of honor.

 That said, given the fight to the death is in Archie’s preferred arena of the formal duel, Rob is always at the disadvantage.
-Thus, the other underlying framework in this stellar action sequence is how Rob, quite painfully at times, plays the chess game with swords and figures out a way to bring his formidable opponent into his killing range.
+Thus, the other underlying framework in this stellar action sequence is how Rob, quite painfully at times, plays the chess game with swords.
+Figuring out a way to bring his formidable opponent into his killing range.
 It’s no accident or cheat how this was done, I maintain.
 No fool he.
 For most of the sword fight, Rob is constantly stymied by Cunningham’s agile counter-moves and maneuverability on the dueling floor.
 Archie is the feline in this cat-and-mouse encounter.

 Near the end of the match, Rob’s preparatory move against Archibald is misunderstood by some, I think.
 The choreographer has the supposed mouse in this fight drag the tip of sword along the battle ground in a gesture of wayward fatigue.
 The energy already expended by our hero, along with his injuries, make him more than winded and ready to fall, apparently.
 However, knowing this character by this point of the story, writer Sharp made his cunning and smarts clear from the beginning, opens another reading of this act.
 I believe Roy finally concluded he cannot get through the skillful and punishing defense of his nemesis.
 Ergo, this was but a setup by the waning Highlander to draw his enemy in by a little exaggeration on his part to sell that vulnerability.

 The Scotsman knows there’s a price to be paid, the currency being his own flesh and blood, for this gambit, though.
-Still, I gathered Rob’s fully aware of Archie’s personality by this point, given the sadistic enjoyment his opponent has already doled out by cutting him hither and yon during their match (no doubt, the henchman’s less than gentle custody of him played into this, too).
+Still, I gathered Rob’s fully aware of Archie’s personality by this point, given the sadistic enjoyment his opponent has already doled out by cutting him hither and yon during their match.
+No doubt, the henchman’s less than gentle custody of him played into this, too.
 For that reason, I surmise Rob wagers his rival won’t finish him outright as there’s one final gloat to be had before the killing blow is struck.

 Observe, as well, that when the Scot receives Archie’s remaining and quite penal (now there’s a homonym) slash, which results in Rob dropping to his knees (along with his weapon), the mighty Claymore, the traditional broadsword of the Scots, is never far from his grasp when the duelist closes.
 Lastly, when Rob looks up at his rival hovering close, Archie relishing the moment as he holds the blade beneath the Highlander’s chin (a move telegraphed from his first match with Guthrie in the same hall), this is the hero’s reveal.
 No fear is shown by Rob, here.
 It’s not a brave face he’s giving — he’s just successfully brought the man he seeks to kill, once and for all, within his orbit.
 This really was a bloody wonderful dance after all.